DamianMorozov/TgDownloader/README.md

 - Fill out the form to register a new Telegram app
 - Copy the values of the "App api_id" and "App api_hash" fields

-## Quick start
+## Quick Start
-- Connect TG client, enter requred fields
-- Get info about your dialogs (optional)
-- Fill the settings
+- Configure local storage
+- Configure Telegram client
-- Download files
+- Configure download

 ## Screenshots
 ![](Assets/Main_menu.png?raw=true)